OMEinsum.DynamicEinCodeType

 OMEinsumContractionOrders.optimize_greedyMethod

 Greedy optimizing the contraction order and return a NestedEinsum object.
-Methods are
+Check the docstring of tree_greedy for detailed explaination of other input arguments.

 source